Gary Kirsten: Gujarat Titans (2022–2024)

 In January 2022, Kirsten was appointed batting coach and mentor of newly formed Gujarat Titans.

-Following the dismissal of Chris Silverwood due to the England Cricket Team's 4–0 defeat in the 2021-22 Ashes series, Kirsten emerged as a favourite for the role of Men's Test Head Coach having previously been linked with the England Cricket Team prior to Silverwood's appointment in 2019.
-The role was instead given to Brendon McCullum.

 Pakistan (2024)

 In April 2024, the Pakistan Cricket Board (PCB) announced Kristen as the head coach of Pakistan national cricket team in the limited overs cricket for a two-year period.
 In October 2024, he resigned from his position over differences with the PCB on the merit selection of squads.

+Namibia (2026)

+In February 2026, Kirsten joined the Namibia national cricket team as a consultant for their 2026 ICC Men's T20 World Cup campaign, specifically providing strategic insight into Indian playing conditions.

+Sri Lanka (2026)

+On 9 March 2026, Sri Lanka Cricket announced that Kirsten would take over as head coach of the Sri Lanka national cricket team on a two-year contract commencing on 15 April 2026.

 Business interests

 In 2007, Kirsten joined Paddy Upton and Dale Williams to form a company called Performance Zone.
 The focus of the company is to work with individuals and teams in business and sport, bringing out their clients' best performance.
 When Kirsten was appointed Indian coach and Upton as Indian mental conditioning coach on a two-year contract, they decided to continue the business.
 Its first project post Kirsten taking on the Indian coach role has been the creation of garykirsten.com.